Table of contents

 After the talk led by Robert O’Kruk about freelancing on popular sites like Upwork and Fiverr, I felt compelled to reach out to him about editing some of his content and I even helped him for free.
 In return, we started emailing, and he offered to be my first client on Upwork.
 It was worth attending a short event that allowed me to make a professional connection.

 @halfhalftravel Tip: Check out events for digital nomads or remote workers either near you or near a place you could reach, maybe coupled with a vacation.
 Sites like Remoters list digital nomad and remote work events all over the world.

-Where to find digital nomad job boards
+Use digital nomad job boards to find remote work

-Using a site like FlexJobs is for those who want to find flexible jobs that might be remote or part-time.
+Using a site like FlexJobs Affiliate link is for those who want to find flexible jobs that might be remote or part-time.
 FlexJobs has postings aimed at professionals who are looking for better work-life balance, freelancers looking for new clients or streams of income and digital nomads who move around a lot.

 In digital nomad communities, the diversity of skills and talents among members is incredible.
 I am currently working remotely and traveling alongside web developers, marketing professionals, technical recruiters, real estate managers, graphic designers and videographers.

 I’ve enjoyed learning about all of their professions and also sharing my professional experiences, and I’ve also liked watching the connections being made.